MidnightAnnie/AnnieDisc/README.md

 # AnnieDisc
 Discord Video Crash

-How its done
+How its done.

-Drag and drop the Video onto either the bat or the .exe whatever you decide to get
+Drag and drop the Video onto either the bat or the .exe whatever you decide to get.

+What it does.
-I split the video into two parts, The split is when it will crash
+split the video into two parts, The split is when it will crash.

-I then encode one video with yuv420p while the other with yuv444p
+then encode one video with yuv420p while the other with yuv444p.

-Then its pretty much done merge both files with concat and your done
+Then its pretty much done merge both files with concat and done.

 You could grab the bat file and get ffmpeg and do it like that